AirshipCMS/Docs/02-Quickstart-Guide.md

 ## 1. Start a Project.
-<p>If you don't have a free Airship account yet, <a href="/signup">sign up</a> for one to access the Skyport Developer Portal.
-Launch a new site, then follow the link in the confirmation email to the Airship CMS Admin panel.
-This is where you can manage your users (accounts for content creators or other developers), and set up the data structure for the site.</p>
+1. Sign up for a free Airship account to access the _Airship CMS Developer Portal_.
+[IMAGE - SKYPORT]
+2. Check your email to verify your account, then log in to the _Airship CMS Developer Portal_.
+[IMAGE - EMAIL]
+3. Create your First Site.
+[IMAGE - CREATE SITE INPUTS]
+4. After a few minutes, your site will be ready, and you can login to your site's Airship CMS admin panel.
+[IMAGE - YOUR SITE IS READY]

+Links:
+- Airship CMS Developer Portal
+- Not ready to create a site?
+Just create a login, then skip project setup and try out the Developer Workflow using a Demo Site

-## 2. Build your schema & relationships.
+## 2. Build your Schema in Airship CMS.
-<p>Plan out the sitemap and sketch quick wireframes for each unique page or collection in your project.
-If you need to see some examples, we have some demo <a href="/use-cases">use cases</a> to share that are schemas from our own actual projects.</p>
+1. **Sketch a Plan.** Before you start setting up pages and collections, sketch a sitemap of key pages, collections, and data on each page and collection in your project.
-<p>In Airship CMS, define the dynamic datafields needed for each Page and Collection.
-Remember that any datafield that you define directly maps to a piece of content or value that you would want your Content Creator to be able to update by themselves at any time.</p>
+2. **Set up Collections.** In the Airship CMS admin panel, create the pages and collections for your project and define the dynamic datafields needed for each Page and Collection.
+Remember that any datafield that you define directly maps to a piece of content or a value that the Content Creator can update.
-<p>If you aren't sure about the exact datafields you need, don't worry!
-Just start with the Landing Page and the example Collection that are defined for you.
-You can make changes and additions to the site at any time.</p>
-<p>Once you are done setting up the site structure, add some demo content to each Page and add some placeholder items to each Collection.
-Be sure to do this step, so you will be able to see content on the scren when you are developing your project.</p>
+3. **Create Relationships.** If you add the **Related** datafield type to a page or collection, you are able to create `one-to-many` relationships between pages and collections in your site.
+4. Add some placeholder content to each page field on your pages, and add placeholder items in each collection.

+Links:
+- Demo Use Cases
+- Sketches to Case Studies of Complex Custom Products
+- Setting up a Page
+- Setting up a Collection
+- Creating Relationships

 ## 3. Install Airship Launcher.
 <p>Install the Airship Launcher so you have access to the command line tools necessary for serving site content when you are developing locally.</p>